ncatlab/nlab-content/pages/8/9/2/3/3298/content.md

    \,.
 $$

-Then still a little later, it was understood that this is just the ordinary tensor product in the [[symmetric monoidal (infinity,1)-category]] of chain complexes.
+Then still a little later, it was understood that this is just the ordinary tensor product in the [[symmetric monoidal (∞,1)-category]] of [[chain complex]]es.
 If this is understood, we can just write again simply
 $$
   C_\bullet(M,A) := N \otimes_{A \otimes A^{op}} A
   \,.
 $$

-This, generally, is the definition of the Hochschild cohomology object of any bimodule over an [[monoid in a monoidal (∞,1)-category]].
+This, generally, is the definition of the Hochschild homology object of any bimodule over an [[monoid in a monoidal (∞,1)-category]].
 Of special interest is the case where $N = A$.
 In this case this object is also called the ("$(\infty,1)$-" or "derived-")**center** of $A$:

 $$
   Z(A) := A \otimes_{A \otimes A^{op}} A
 $$

-In parallel to this formal understanding of Hochschild cohomology, its conceptual meaning has been better understood: from staring at the explicit description of $C_\bullet(N,A)$ one sees that it has something to do with [[loop space object]]s: a chain in $C_n(N,A)$ is usefully thought of as  a circle with $n$ marked points.
+In parallel to this formal understanding of Hochschild homology, its conceptual meaning has been better understood: from staring at the explicit description of $C_\bullet(N,A)$ one sees that it has something to do with [[loop space object]]s: a chain in $C_n(N,A)$ is usefully thought of as  a circle with $n$ marked points.
 One of these points is labeled $N$, the  other are labeled $A$.
 The [[differential]] on $C_\bullet(N,A)$ acts by taking tensor products over $A$ separately of all neighbour pairs of bimodules sitting on this circle, and taking the alternating sum of this as a collection of such circles with $(n-1)$ marked points.

-A fully geometric understanding of these was given by Ben-Zvi/Nadler/Francis in their work on [[geometric ∞-function theory]].
+A fully geometric understanding of these was given by Ben-Zvi/Nadler/Francis in their work on [[derived stack|derived]] [[loop space object]]s and their [[geometric ∞-function theory]].
 This we unify now with our [[nPOV]]-perspective on [[cohomology]] in order to give the following [[nPOV]]-perspective on Hochschild cohomology, proper.

 ### The $n$POV on Hochschild cohomology {#nPOV}